Introduction

 Conclusion

-Given the similarity between the concept of controlling a sentient being such as a horse, and controlling an autonomous device such as a self-driving vehicle or robotic vacuum cleaner, we may soon see court cases that cite horse-and-buggy precedents from 100 years or more ago.
+We have discussed the similarity between the concept of controlling a sentient being such as a horse, and controlling an autonomous device such as a self-driving vehicle or robotic vacuum cleaner.
+Court cases that cite horse-and-buggy precedents from 100 years or more ago may soon arise.

 On a related note, in 2012, Kyle Graham, Assistant Professor of Law, Santa Clara University, discussed how new technology is gradually included into stare decisis (the doctrine of precedent) in Of Frightened Horses and Autonomous Vehicles: Tort Law and its Assimilation of Innovations.